gvwilson/sensibleadventures/cloudherd/reboot.md

     and goes yelling for help.

-12. [chase / day 4] Noxy, Thokmay, and Kulbinder are dragged in front of Captain Bhonzon.
+12. [chase / day 4] Noxy, Thokmay, and Kulbinder are dragged in front of Captain Bonzon.
 Shudarga recognizes Thokmay, so they have to run (leaving behind the stuff he has cached).
 Their flight is a recap of the loyalist soldier running through Stale the day before.
 Noxy calls Big Blue from a distance: she, Thokmay, and